nikitavoloboev/data/programming-languages/haskell/haskell-libraries/haskell-libraries.md

 - [Blarney](https://github.com/mn416/blarney) - Haskell library for hardware description that builds a range of HDL abstractions on top of a small set of core circuit primitives.
 - [Clay](https://github.com/sebastiaanvisser/clay) - CSS preprocessor as embedded Haskell.
 - [Repline](https://github.com/sdiehl/repline) - Haskeline wrapper for GHCi-like REPL interfaces.
+- [pretty-simple](https://github.com/cdepillabout/pretty-simple) - Pretty printer for Haskell data types that have a Show instance.

 ## Links